High-precision measurement of the W boson mass with the CMS experiment: Methods

-To further improve the modeling of \met and \mt in the simulated events, hadronic recoil corrections are derived using measured \zmm events.
-Templates of the parallel and perpendicular components of the hadronic recoil (which balances the \ptz) along the \PZ boson momentum are parameterized as a function of the reconstructed \ptmumu, both in the simulated and measured events.
-For each event, a new value of \met is computed using an inverse cumulative distribution function transformation of the function mapping the simulated templates to data.
-The corrections derived from \zmm events are applied to simulated \wmn events by using the generator-level \ptw to evaluate the corrections parameterized in \ptmumu.
-Differences between the \PW and \PZ recoil modeling are accounted for as a systematic uncertainty.
-Statistical uncertainties of the template parameterization are taken into account, although they have a negligible impact on our \ptmu-based \mw measurement.
-Figure~\ref{fig:mt_recoil1} shows the recoil-corrected transverse mass distribution for \zmm and \wmn events.
-Apart from a slight disagreement in normalization between the measured and simulated distributions (unrelated to the recoil and accounted for by other uncertainties), the scale and resolution are corrected with subpercent precision.
+Subsequently, for each simulated event, a new value of \ptmiss is computed using an inverse cumulative distribution function transformation of the function mapping the simulated templates to data.
+The corrections, derived from \zmm events and parameterized in \ptmumu, are applied to simulated \wmn events as a function of the \ptw, where the \ptw is built from the reconstructed muon and the generator-level neutrino.
+Figure~\ref{fig:mt_recoil1} shows the \ut-corrected transverse mass distribution for \zmm and \wmn events. \insupp{Figure 18 in the \suppmat}{Figure~\ref{fig:recoil_calib}} shows the impact of the \ut correction on the parallel and perpendicular components of \utvec for \zmm events.
+Apart from a slight disagreement in normalization between the measured and simulated distributions (unrelated to \ut and accounted for by other uncertainties), the scale and resolution of the corrected \ut in simulation match those of the data at the subpercent level.

 The uncertainty in the corrections is evaluated from the statistical uncertainty of the fits that parameterize the correction of the simulation to the data.
 Their impact on \mw is assessed by varying the correction parameters according to the eigenvectors of the fit covariance matrix.
 We have verified that their contribution to the uncertainty in \mw is below 0.3\MeV.
 Because these variations are computationally expensive to evaluate, and their contribution to the \mw uncertainty is negligible, they are not included in the nominal fit configuration.